This is the home page where you will find key settings and information. The page includes the following sections.

 At the top of the page is the Bluetooth connection status.
 Click on the connection end symbol to disconnect from the robot and return to the Scan page (or click your device's Back button).

 These settings determine how your robot discovers its own network address.
-See the page Network settings for details.
+See the page Network settings dialog for details.

 These settings affect supplementary systems.
 Check